Reading Time: 18 minutes

 3. Take advantage of the subheader text to add more context.
 The subheader is valuable character real estate; often, press releases come with a word cap.
 Use this area to clarify the “why it matters” without repeating the headline.

 4. Lead with the biggest takeaways.
 The inverted pyramid method works best for press releases.
-Right after the dateline, in the first paragraph, include the most important insight or the headline-worthy announcement.
+Right after the dateline, in the lead paragraph, include the most important insight or the headline-worthy announcement.

 5. Use quotes to share real expertise.
 Quotes should add interpretation, insights, or authority, not just enthusiasm.